-Poker is a game of chance, skill and strategy that anyone can play.
-It is also a great way to improve your mental health.
+Poker is a game of chance, strategy and skill.
+It also requires a great deal of mental exertion.

 Game of chance

 The game of poker involves a combination of chance and skill.
 Players must make decisions on how much money to bet and what type of hand to play.
 They also must decide whether to participate in the showdown.
 Ultimately, the player with the best five-card hand wins the pot.

 Before the cards are dealt, players must place a forced bet, called an ante or blind bet.
 The dealer then shuffles the deck and deals each player one card at a time, starting with the player to their right.
 The cards may be dealt face up or face down.